Interested in having Psychological or 'Talking' Therapy?

 One of the features of our service is that you can access it easily, by self-referral.
 There are various ways to do this: online, by telephone on 0300 123 0542, or by completing the self-referral form on one of our service leaflets.
 You may also be referred to the service by a health care professional, such as your GP.

 I am on benefits and don’t have much credit on my phone, can you call me back?

-When you call in, be ready with your telephone number and we will call you back; or you can leave a message to request a call back.
+When you call in, be ready with your telephone number and we will call you back.

 I am not very good on the phone; can someone else speak to you on my behalf?

 Yes, but we would need you to have your permission first.

 Will I have to pay for the service?

 No. Talking Mental Health Derbyshire is part of Derbyshire Healthcare NHS Foundation Trust and as such is free at the point of access.